MashiXx/PersonalNav/README.md

 - Architecture design (MVC + Service Layer)
 - Database schema and TypeORM entities
 - All controllers, services, and routes
-- EJS views with responsive CSS
+- EJS views with sidebar layout, dark/light theming, glassmorphism CSS
-- Chart.js dashboard visualizations
+- Chart.js dashboard visualizations with theme-aware colors
 - Multi-currency conversion system
 - Authentication and session management

-The Vietnamese UI, the favicon, the CSS layout fixes — all done through conversation.
+The Vietnamese UI, the favicon, the CSS layout fixes, and the dark-mode dashboard pro redesign — all done through conversation.
 The `CLAUDE.md` file in the repo serves as persistent context for the AI across sessions.

 ## License